noahtjkim/noahtjkim.github.io/_posts/2024-07-31-Handling-Date-Format.md

 FROM dataset_table;
 ```

-3. Update the Table with Standardized Timestamps
+3. Update the Table with standardised Timestamps
-Once you have identified all the date formats, you can update your table to convert these string dates into a standardized timestamp format.
+Once you have identified all the date formats, you can update your table to convert these string dates into a standardised timestamp format.
 Here’s how:
 ```
 ALTER TABLE dataset_table
 ADD COLUMN new_date TIMESTAMP;